autarch/perl-advent-calendar-2015-stepford/article.md

 * Combine the IP and name scores into a single score per child and generate a text file with the naughty/nice list.

-If I make a dependency graph for those steps, here's what I come up with:
+Here's a graph of each step showing each steps' dependencies:

 <a href="./step-graph.svg"><img src="./step-graph.svg" height="450" width="450"></a>

 Looking at this graph, you can see a couple interesting things.
-First, three are two steps, "Get list of children" and "Download GeoLite2 databases", with no dependencies.
-Next, there are steps that are dependencies dependency for more than one other steps, "Assign UUIDs" and "Get list of children".
-Finally, the "Combine scores" step has three dependencies.
+First, there are two steps, "Get list of children" and "Download GeoLite2 databases", with no dependencies.
+Next, there are steps that are dependencies for more than one other steps, "Assign UUIDs" and "Get list of children".
+Finally, the "Combine scores" step has three dependencies but is not a dependency of any other step.

 Figuring all this stuff out is what Stepford is for.
 In fact, it calculates a graph just like this internally.